sriram0107/CS480-Plant-Trait-Prediction/README.md

 ## Note

+The runtime is highly dependent on the type of machine the code is run on, Autogluon auto detects GPUs and optimizes runtime.

+I noticed that the quality of DINO embeddings also depends on the type of machine, so this may affect the final R2 Score.

-Testing with high limit on Autogluon produces better results.
+Testing with high time limit on Autogluon produces better results.
 My top result on kaggle was produced after 5 hours of total runtime!
-The limit is set to 400 in this notebook to produce a similar result (≈ 0.46) with a more bearable runtime.
+The limit is set to 400 seconds in this notebook to produce a similar result (≈ 0.46) with a more bearable runtime.